Smart call processing for dumb telephony hardware.

 Vale - a library for streaming media

 Vale is a library, currently at the early development stage, for streaming media.
-There are some notes about it here.
+There are some notes about the Vale library.

-The source code for Vale may be found here.
+The source code for Vale may be found in the downloads area.

 Testing telephony DSP

-Some information about the work which has started on broader testing of open source telephony DSP may be found here.
+Some information about the work which has started on broader testing of open source telephony DSP may be found in some notes about Spirent/TAS test equipment for telephone lines.

 FAX over VoIP, and FAX over IP (FoIP)

-A number of questions regularly raised about FoIP and T.38, the real-time FAX over IP protocol, prompted these notes on the subject.
-There are also these notes about issues related to implementing T.38.
+A number of questions regularly raised about FoIP and T.38, the real-time FAX over IP protocol, prompted some notes on the subject.
+There are also some notes about issues related to implementing T.38.

 Patents, equipment approvals and other regulatory issues affecting free telephony

-Because the same questions about patents and telephony come up again and again I have started an FAQ on the subject here.
+Because the same questions about patents and telephony come up again and again I have started an FAQ on the subject.

 Various issues related to telephony and DSP

-There are some notes and thoughts on issues related to telephony and DSP here.
-Some of these will be technical, and some won't.
+There are some notes and thoughts on issues related to telephony and DSP in my ramblings.
+Some of these are technical, and some are not.

 Dumb (but not stupid) telephony cards

-Some actual dumb telephony cards, suitable for use with the soft-switch.org software, can be found here
+There is also a page about some actual dumb telephony cards, suitable for use with the soft-switch.org software.